 Canned corn can be filled with sugar, sodium, additives, and preservatives that’ll negate the health benefits of the corn itself.

 Also, avoid creamed corn, as parrots are lactose intolerant.
 Parrots lack the enzyme lactase required for processing the lactose found in dairy products.

-How to Feed Parrots Corn on the Cob
+How To Feed Parrots Corn on the Cob

 Corn on the cob should always be washed thoroughly before serving, even if you shop organic.

-You can strip the corn and place it in a bowl or hand-feed each piece to your parrot.
+You can strip the corn and place it in a bowl or hand-feed each piece to the parrot.
 Alternatively, you can hang the corn on the cob in the cage, allowing the parrot to peck at will.

 How Much Corn on The Cob Can Parrots Eat?

 As corn shouldn’t be left in a parrot’s cage too long, encourage them to eat small corn on the cobs.
-If your parrot eats a full, small corn on the cob once a week, it won’t experience any adverse effects.
+If a parrot eats a full, small corn on the cob once a week, it won’t experience any adverse effects.

 As a foodstuff and a source of entertainment, corn on the cob is a worthy dietary addition.